-If you would like to know what steps to take to give you the best chance possible of a successful outcome, Flaherty Defense Firm can help.
-We have been defending local Destin residents, out of town visitors, and military personnel who have been accused of Grand Theft for over 14 years.
-We have the experience and the expertise you are looking for.
+If you would like to know what steps to take to give you the best chance possible of a successful outcome, I can help.
+My name is Tim Flaherty.
+I have been defending local Destin residents, out of town visitors, and military personnel who have been accused of Grand Theft since 2001.

-Levels and Penalties for Grand Theft in Fort Walton Beach
+Levels and Penalties for Grand Theft in Destin

 Grand Theft is a felony offense.
 The degree of felony is determined by the amount, or value, of the property that was taken.
 The maximum penalty ranges from 5 to 30 years in prison.
 Here are some example of Grand Theft:

 - If the value of the property taken was over $300.00